brunod-e/brunod-e/README.md

 - :open_file_folder: I’m looking to collaborate on anything open source;

-- :video_game: My favorite games are Dark Soul's 1 & 3 and Skyrim;
+- :video_game: My favorite games are Dark Souls 1 & 3 and Skyrim;

 - 💬 Ask me about anything, I'll help you;